Roman Age (0 -400 AD)

 SECONDARY GRAVES IN THE FLAG MOUND

-Two other graves were found in the Flag Mound: one not much later than the Prince’s and the other dating from the Age of Migration.
+Several other secondary graves were found in the Flag Mound: among these, one not much later than the Prince’s and the other dating from the Age of Migration.
 These secondary graves also contained imported gold and bronze.

 It has recently been confirmed that the scales found in the Flag Mound date from the Viking Era.
 We can therefore conclude that there was probably also a secondary grave from the Viking Era in the actual Flag Mound.
 In this case, who was buried there?